tkhq/qos/docs/GUIDE.md

 ### 1.5 Build and Hash Your Application

 **What this does**: Compiles your application as a statically-linked binary and calculates its SHA-256 hash.
-This hash will be written into the manifest and measured in PCR4 by the Nitro enclave.
-When provisioning, the enclave verifies the binary matches this hash before executing it, ensuring code integrity.
+This hash will be written into the manifest as the pivot hash.
+During boot, QOS verifies the submitted pivot binary matches this hash before publishing the pivot file that can later be executed.

 ```bash
 # Build your application as a static binary (adjust path to your app)